 If Michael Bay’s Pain and Gain had a little more restraint and humanity it might have played like I, Tonya, another story about uneducated, working class characters idiotically involved in petty criminality.
 Here, it’s the story of ice skater Tonya Harding who infamously, allegedly, got her abusive husband to kneecap arch rival Nancy Kerrigan.
 Events are recalled in caustic, often glib fashion; the movie, for the most part, giving Harding the benefit of the doubt and a measure of sympathy.
 The real culprits, it’s suggested, are a domineering mother, arsehole partner and half-wit bodyguard.
 Margot Robbie, playing the title character, mainly plays it for laughs, convincing on the ice with the help of some neat visual effects.
 But the penalty the film suffers for its even-handed, tongue in cheek approach, is a lack of dramatic urgency.
 Nothing feels real, including the abuse suffered by Harding.
 A failure, one suspects, of direction rather than writing.
 Tone matters in a movie like this, and I, Tonya can’t quite grasp it.

-Any movie that turn the cooking of a mushroom omelette into a psychosexual case study is essential.
+Any movie that turns the cooking of a mushroom omelette into a psychosexual case study is essential.
 Paul Thomas Anderson’s eloquent and visually dynamic feast of a flick, features a shy (and retiring) Daniel Day-Lewis as an imperious, selfish and demonstrably damaged clothing designer who unleashes his dead mother complex all over a waitress he covets, then marries.
 As Freudian dramas go, Anderson’s film is first rate.
 The scenario would have kept Hitchcock hard for a year.
 Phantom Thread manages to be both challenging and surprising – two adjectives you’d struggle to attribute to 98% of all modern movie releases, and consequently the chance to indulge in its amorality, inhumanity and arse clenching perfectionism, should not be missed.
 The best film of 2018 thus far.

 The Shape of Water